techworldwithmurali/devops-zero-to-hero/README.md

 - A Maven repository is a directory containing packaged JAR files along with their corresponding pom.xml files.
 - Maven searches for dependencies in these repositories.
 - There are three types of Maven repositories:
-**Local Repository:**
+- **Local Repository:**
  - This repository is on the developer's local machine and stores all dependencies that have been downloaded.
-**Central Repository:**
+- **Central Repository:**
  - The default repository used by Maven, maintained by the Maven community.
 It contains a vast number of commonly used libraries.
-**Remote Repository:**
+- **Remote Repository:**
  - Any other repository accessed over the network, typically used for sharing internal or proprietary libraries across a team or organization.

-1. **Local Repository**: Stores locally installed artifacts (`~/.m2/repository`).
-2. **Central Repository**: Default public repository for Maven dependencies.
-3. **Remote Repository**: Custom repositories for specific projects or organizations.